mohammad-oghli/ACPC-Data-Analytics/README.md

 * Top ACPC by Institution for last 5 years
 * Top ACPC 3 teams by Country for the last 5 years

-It also visulize metrics using Pie and Bar charts
+It also visualize metrics using Pie and Bar charts

 ![Top ACPC by Countries for last 5 years](result/top_countries_bar.png)